Let me share my experience with the FIX to SCCM Upgrade Issue because of SQL Based Replication. My name is Deb and this is my first post on this blog.

 Result – SCCM Upgrade Issue Fixed

-The above change in stored procedure helped to change the replication links active between primary server and CAS.
+The above change in stored procedure helped to change the replication links active between the primary server and CAS.
 Once the replication link was active, the SCCM 1806 upgrade issue got fixed automatically.

 What is SCCM .PUB file?